mimisasouvanh/Office-Add-in-Bing-Search/README.md

 # Office-Add-in-Bing-Search

->**Note:**  We will be removing this sample from the site on November 30, 2016.
+>**Note:**  We will be removing this sample from the site on December 15, 2016.
 If you’d like to keep a copy of this sample for your own reference, please download or clone the repo.

 A task pane add-in that allows you to search Bing.